lovehhf/edx-documentation/en_us/shared/students/Section_register_account.rst

 To register an account on the edx.org or edX Edge website, go to the `edx.org registration`_ or `Edge registration`_ page, and then follow these steps.

 #.
-Optionally, sign in with one of your existing accounts.
+Optionally, select one of your existing accounts.

   - On edx.org, you can select your Facebook or Google account.

-  - On edX Edge, you can select your Facebook or Google account, or use your credentials for a campus or institution account.
+  - On Edge, you can select your Facebook or Google account, or use your credentials for a campus or institution account.

-  When you choose one of these options, some of the information that is required for your new edx.org or Edge account is typically provided for you to streamline the registration process.
-Choosing one of these options links your new edx.org or edX Edge account to the selected account.
-Whenever you sign in to the linked account in the future, you are also signed in to your edx.org or edX Edge account.
+  These options link your new edx.org or Edge account to the account you have with the selected signin partner.
+After your accounts are linked, whenever you sign in to the partner account you can also sign in to your edx.org or Edge account with a single click.

 #.
 On the registration page, enter the required information for your new
    account.
 Fields with an asterisk (*) are required.

+   If you chose to link your account to an account with a signin partner, some of the required information might be provided for you.

 #.
 Select the applicable options to accept the terms of service and
    honor code.